 If you have exhausted your unemployment benefits and still meet the eligibility conditions to receive compensation in Texas, you might be able to receive extended unemployment benefits by either state or federal unemployment extension programs of Texas.

-As of November 2022, Texas no longer offers any unemployment extensions or extended benefits.
+Currently, Texas does not offer any unemployment extensions or extended benefits.
 Extended benefits will return when the Texas unemployment rate gets too high.

 Eligibility Requirement for Extended Benefits